octochet/DSA-Assignment/README.md

 # DSA-Assignment

 ## Assignment 1
-A concise writeup on the working of rb trees with color illustrations for easy understanding.
+A concise writeup on the working of RB trees with color illustrations for easy understanding.
 Completely written in $\LaTeX$, using tikz library for making trees.

+The PDF is located in Assignment 1/latex_template/out/template.pdf